HabitatFramework/UserGuide/preface/preface.rst

 Users
 -----

-This user guide assumes that users of the HLU GIS Tool have:
+This user guide assumes that users of the HLU Tool have:

 * General IT experience including use of Microsoft Windows.
 * Experience in the use of a relevant GIS software (currently ArcGIS or MapInfo), including selecting, querying and editing features and attributes.